metacity/joensuu-busmap/README.md

 ### lines.php

 `lines.php` gives you a list of available bus lines and their routes, and it is of the most simple kind: a simple HTTP GET request will return a JSON array describing different lines and their possible routes.
-The response is an array of the following JSON objects:
+The response is an array of the following JSON objects (bus lines):

 | Field       | Type      | Optional | Example value |
 | ----------- | --------- | -------- | ------------- |